teddymarchildon/Autocomplete/README.md

 # Autocomplete

-## This project contains three different methods to implement an auto-completing interface.
+## This project contains three different methods to implement an auto-completing application.
 ###Each class implements the Autocompletor interface to maintain modular programming.

 ### 1. BruteAutocomplete